byerlikaya/AmazonWebServices/README.md

 4. And start using it.
 And that's it.

 `To upload and delete files to Amazon S3.
-It currently supports these extensions: ".jpeg", ".jpg", ".png", ".pdf", ".svg".`
+"UploadObjectRequest" only supports these extensions: ".jpeg", ".jpg", ".png", ".pdf", ".svg".`

 ```csharp
 [ApiController]